scilus/scilpy/docs/fibertube/DEMO.md

 > This information can be useful for analyzing the reconstruction obtained through tracking, as well as for performing track density imaging.

 ## Performing fibertube tracking
 We're finally at the tracking phase!
 Using the script `scil_fibertube_tracking.py`, you are able to track without relying on a discretized grid of directions or fODFs.
-Instead, you will be propagating a streamline through fibertubes and degrading the resolution by using a `blur_radius`.
+Instead, you will be propagating a streamline through fibertubes and controlling the resolution by using a `blur_radius`.
 The way it works is as follows:

 ### Tracking
 When the tracking algorithm is about to select a new direction to propagate the current streamline, it will build a sphere of radius `blur_radius` and pick randomly from all the fibertube segments intersecting with it.
 The larger the intersection volume, the more likely a fibertube segment is to be picked and used as a tracking direction.
 This makes fibertube tracking inherently probabilistic.